 5. Information we process with your consent

-Through certain actions when otherwise there is no contractual relationship between us, such as when you browse our website or ask us to provide you more information about our organisation, including our products and services, you provide your consent to us to process information that may be personal information.
+Through certain actions when otherwise there is no contractual relationship between us, you provide your consent to us to process information that may be personal information.

 Wherever possible, we aim to obtain your explicit consent to process this information.